xlcteam/rc-scoreboard/README.md

 scoreBoard is a simple tool for displaying the score of any game.

 The [original scoreBoard](https://github.com/xlcteam/scoreBoard-php) has been written in messy PHP.

+## About rc-scoreboard

+`rc-scoreboard` is a fork of scoreboard which is aiming at providing a fully comprehensive solution for the RoboCup competition.

 ## Dependencies
 The only real dependency is `python` (preferably cpython2) and `pip` so that you